ARA Santa Cruz (1921): Design

-Santa Cruz was a tanker built at the Fairfield Shipbuilding and Engineering Company shipyard at Govan, Scotland, United Kingdom.
-She had a metal hull and superstructure, two masts, and a single funnel.
+Santa Cruz was a tanker built in 1921 at the Fairfield Shipbuilding and Engineering Company in Govan, Scotland.
+This ship featured a metal hull and superstructure, which included two masts and a single funnel, a characteristic design for tankers during that period.

-She was powered by a three-cylinder triple expansion marine steam engine, with two oil-fired boilers, generating 8,500 HP.
+The vessel was powered by a three-cylinder triple expansion marine steam engine.
+This engine, coupled with two oil-fired boilers, produced a substantial 8,500 horsepower.
+Such a propulsion system was typical of the advanced maritime engineering practices of the early 20th century.

+The tanker had a length of 351.2 feet, a breadth of 47.0 feet, and a depth of 28.2 feet, with a gross register tonnage of 3934.
+These dimensions highlight the substantial size and capacity of the Santa Cruz for its era.

 History

 The tanker Santa Cruz was ordered by the Argentine Naval Commission in London by direct contract with Fairfield Shipbuilding and Engineering Company shipyard, signed in November 1920; the cost was £345,000 STG.
 The name was assigned by decree OG 101/921 on 6 June 1921.

 Santa Cruz was launched on 22 June 1921, completed in November, and arrived in Buenos Aires on 28 December 1921 with an Argentine Navy crew led by Frigate Captain Pedro Casal.
-She was transferred on 16 January 1922 to Yacimientos Petroliferos Fiscales (YPF) with the same name, serving in the YPF fleet until struck in 1948.
+She was transferred on 16 January 1922 to YPF with the same name, serving in the YPF fleet until struck in 1948.